Indiana to clarify 'religious freedom' law, Georgia, N.C. bills stall

 "To the extent that we need to clarify that, by adding something to the law to make that clear that's not the intent, we are more than willing to do it," Long said.

-Thousands rallied against the law in Indianapolis last weekend and Washington state's governor on Monday said the state would join Connecticut, San Francisco and Seattle in banning official travel to Indiana.
+Thousands rallied against the law in Indianapolis last weekend and the cities of San Francisco and Seattle and the state of Connecticut all banned official travel to Indiana.

 The rock band Wilco announced on Twitter on Monday it was canceling its May 7 Indianapolis show because of this "odious measure."